Nut Crusted Salmon

 4. Then, wrap the salmon in the foil and place on the grill, skin side down.

-5. Cook for 12-15 minutes, or until fish flakes easily with a fork.
+5. Cook for 12-15 minutes, or until the fish flakes easily with a fork.

 Grilled nut crusted salmon